-If you don’t need the introduction, skip to the heading “Choosing How to Help” for the list of ways you can get involved in fighting the Australia bushfires.
+If you don’t need the introduction, skip to the heading “Choosing How to Help” for the list of ways you can get involved in Australia Bushfire Relief.
 Scroll to the bottom for a list of resources if you or your family are in need of help.

 CN: in depth discussion of the consequences of the Australia bushfires, and climate change.
 Discussion of government corruption, and animal death and endangerment, mention of concentration camps, mental health issues, and anti-LGBT sentiments.

 Back in June, when I read the newest developments about the US concentration camps for immigrants, I realized that the feelings of urgency that came up were feelings thousands of people shared with me.
 People wanted to help and they had no idea how.
 So I gave them a list of potential ways to help.
 That was by far my most successful article to date, in part because people wanted the information it provided so badly, they just didn’t feel equipped to find it themselves.

 This week, I had that same feeling of urgency reading about the severity of the wildfires burning across Australia.
 So I wrote another guide.

 The sense that “We need to DO something” is so easily squashed by the overwhelm of how big the problem is, especially when the majority of my community is in the US, a whole world away from the center of the problems.
 You can’t possibly fix a crisis of this scale by yourself and the solutions that do exist aren’t simple, so it’s easy to give up, thinking, “What’s the point?”

 By doing the work of research, organizing the resources, and explaining clear terms what actions are required to help, I have significantly lowered the threshold to people feeling that their actions will have an impact.
 They no longer have to go through the process of searching for methods, sifting through the many potential places to donate, deciding which ones are really helpful, etc which can often lead to decision paralysis.